justdigital/conference-room-status/README.md

 ## TO-DOs

 Right now, all we've got is a Dashboard Controller that is called when acessing `/`.
-It's using a custom Google Calendar Service to fetch the daily schedule of the default room and that's it.
+It's using a custom Google Calendar Service to fetch the daily schedule of the default room and returs it in json form, and that's it.

 ### Basic functionality: